 Kolmon3n is situated in Kallio – the part of the city where everything noteworthy seems to be happening right now.
 This small restaurant with space for around 30 guests serves a new menu every day, based on the available raw ingredients, with most options being vegetarian.
 The menu offers two, three or five-course meals.

 Finland is famous for its saunas, but it isn’t always easy for visitors to Helsinki to take part in this tradition.
-Until as recently as this summer there was only one public sauna left in the city, but then Löyly Sauna (Hernesaarenranta 4) opened in the Länsisatama district.
+Until as recently as 2016 there was only one public sauna left in the city, but then Löyly Sauna (Hernesaarenranta 4) opened in the Länsisatama district.
 Löyly is an architectural masterpiece constructed from pine, and gives you the option to cool off by jumping straight into the sea.
 The premises also offer a restaurant, a bar and terraces with outdoor seating and excellent views.
 The only thing you need to take with you is your swimsuit!